 With the health of our students at the center of our work, we are proud to offer a mixture of in-person studio courses, hybrid courses, and remote classes structured to reflect our commitment to promoting public health while fulfilling our fundamental mission of transformative undergraduate and graduate education.

 Equipped with guidance and ideas from our leading scholars, innovative students, and expert staff, we will welcome students to the Ann Arbor campus, classrooms, and residence halls.
 Most students will have the option of choosing whether to return to Ann Arbor for a hybrid learning experience or study from home in a fully remote mode.
-Currently, we're working with our faculty cohort leaders to create a strong plan for those who request a fully remote option.
-Details will be shared in the coming days.

 The fall semester will look and feel very different due to the challenges of COVID-19, and will bring with it new protocols and strategies that are necessary to keep our community safe.
 Here at Stamps, we will ask all of you to join in prudent health and safety actions that will embody our commitment to caring for one another.